Division 17 Counseling Psychology Grants

 IRB approval must be received from host institution before funding can be awarded if human participants are involved.

-Early career psychologists (no more than seven years post-doctoral) are encouraged to apply.
+Early career psychologists (no more than 10 years post-doctoral) are encouraged to apply.

 Geoff Bathje, PhD, the Adler School of Professional Psychology